csv library provides predicates for reading and writing CSV

 csv object uses the default values

-When writing CSV files, set the quoted fields option to
+When writing CSV files or streams, set the quoted fields option to

 The library objects can also be used to guess the separator used in a CSV file if necessary.
 For example: